 Some feel this makes these possible candidates tired and compromised in the public eye.
 Kelly, on the other hand, “is an obvious heir to the three-term mayor and beloved as the driver of the most far-reaching transformation of city life in the last decade -- the continued, miraculous decline in crime, an especially impressive accomplishment given declining personnel and the ongoing terror threat.
 Plus, the guy seems to have innate charm.”

 There is always the private sector where Kelly could make plenty of money.
-Some have said he might go to Washington
+Some have said he might go to Washington to run the FBI.

 There is, of course, one other option.
 Kelly, who is 70 years old, could sit back and let someone else take over City Hall, and wait to be offered the job of top cop yet again.